Nilgai: Cultural significance

-Remains of nilgai have been excavated at Pandu Rajar Dhibi in West Bengal, suggesting that they were domesticated or hunted in eastern India in the Neolithic period (6500–1400 BCE) and during the Indus Valley civilisation (3300–1700 BCE) in the Indian subcontinent.
-There is a reference to the nilgai in the Aitareya Brahmana (a Hindu religious text dated 500–1000 BCE), where one of the Prajapatis (progenitor god) is said to have assumed the form of a nilgai:
+Nilgai remains have been excavated at Pandu Rajar Dhibi in West Bengal, suggesting that it was domesticated or hunted in eastern India in the Neolithic period (6500–1400 BCE) and during the Indus Valley Civilisation (3300–1700 BCE).
+There is a reference to the nilgai in the Aitareya Brahmana (a Hindu religious text dated 500–1000 BCE), where one of the Prajapatis is said to have assumed the form of a nilgai:

-Nilgai are extensively featured in paintings, dagger hilts and texts from the Mughal era (16th to 19th centuries); their representation, however, is less frequent than that of horses and camels.
-On being disturbed while hunting nilgai, the Mughal emperor Jahangir recorded his ire:
+The nilgai is extensively featured in paintings, dagger hilts and texts from the Mughal era; its representation, however, is less frequent than that of horses and camels.
+On being disturbed while hunting nilgai, the Mughal emperor Jahangir recorded his ire.

 For centuries Indian villagers have associated the nilgai with the cow, a sacred animal revered by Hindus, and the name ("gai" means "cow" in Hindi) indicates the similarity they saw with the cow.
 The nilgai is rarely consumed by Hindus due to its religious significance.
 Tribes such as the Bishnois traditionally take care of wild animals like the nilgai.
 The nilgai was not widely hunted until the 20th century, when habitat degradation and poaching became rampant.
 The meat of nilgai is said to be lighter and milder flavoured than blackbuck meat.